 However, Markov's real treats lie in his skill as a commander.
 Not only does he provide you with black, red, and white in your deck, the three colors that encompass nearly all vampires, his eminence trait creates a 1/1 black vampire token whenever you cast a vampire spell.
 This works from both the battlefield and the command zone, meaning Markov will field you several disposable creatures long before he hits the field.
-Factor in his helpful trio of colors and sweet capabilities if he ever actually arrive, and you've got our best vampire yet.
+Factor in his helpful trio of colors and sweet capabilities if he ever actually arrives, and you've got our best vampire yet.

 Vampires can really suck (ba-da-cha) considering their health-draining, token-swarming, and aerial capabilities.
 Most don't need to tap to activate their effects, keeping them ready to either swing or block, and they're a relatively inexpensive clan, letting you form your combos early in the game.

 © 2018 Jeremy Gill